 Hey everybody!!
 I have been working on my home for the last couple of weeks and I finally did a project I have wanted to complete for a couple of years now.
 I painted my old ugly red/orange brick WHITE!!
+I was looking on homeads at houses since I hated the look of mine so much!
+But I’m so happy with it now!
 I love the way the new paint makes the house look.
 It is still crazy to me every time I pull into the driveway, it looks like someone else’s home.
 With some time and a few hundred dollars, I now feel like I have a brand new home.
 This is what my house looked like before.
+I hated it and I was constantly looking at custom home project page for some inspiration for home remodelling.
+It’s surprising how much different a bit of paint makes!

 I have three large trees that completely cover my house, so even when the sun was shining, because of the color of the brick, it always seemed dark around my house.